DL76/miniature-bike/README.md

 Hello everyone

-DL here, I have very little experience with coding, but have many years with computers, programs and some networking and I have graphic design degree.
+DL here, I have very little experience with coding, but have always enjoyed what one can do with code.
+I do have a Graphic Design degree and have always enjoyed computers (especially Macs).